tinymce/tinymce-docs/plugins/template.md

 ### `template_mdate_classes`

-This option allows you to provide TinyMCE with a list of class names (separated by spaces) whereby any template element with one of the classes will have its content replaced by the 'modified' date (`modifieddate`), formatted according to the `template_mdate_format` option.
+This option allows you to provide {{site.productname}} with a list of class names (separated by spaces) whereby any template element with one of the classes will have its content replaced by the 'modified' date (`modifieddate`), formatted according to the `template_mdate_format` option.

 A modified date is one that is updated with each edit.